doridori/Pilot/README.md

 The primary win when decoupling in this way is by seperating reponsilbilities testing and refactoring becomes much easier.
 A secondary advantage is that the Android rendering could be replaced with a terminal, or other type of client.

 One design principle is that the Stack should not change regardless of the screen size or rotation.
-Any master/detail changes (or other size related rendering logic) should sit in the Rendering layer, which in Pilot is abstracted by the `UITypeHandler`.
+Any master/detail changes (or other size related rendering logic) should sit in the Rendering layer, which in Pilot is abstracted by the `StateFrameSetRenderer`.

 Another design priciple is that the Application State should be pure java, to facilitate JVM testing.